coccoinomane/crabada.py/README.md

 1. Copy .env.local in .env and customize .env
 2. Make sure you `cd` in the root folder of the project (the same where this readme is)
-3. Run one of the scripts in the script folder, for example `python3 -m bin.sendTeams` to run sendTeams.py
+3. Run one of the scripts in the script folder, for example `python3 -m bin.mining.sendTeams` to run sendTeams.py

 # Contracts